 Now I don't know how many of you have had the opportunity to eat freshly caught trout.
 If you're like me, most of the trout I've eaten has been farmed raised and there is a DIFFERENCE.

 These little pan fryers were a mouthful of sweet tasting meat...better than any trout I've ever tasted.
 Tommy, my Idaho friend, only eats non farm raised trout and told me these little pan fryers are tastier then the big guys.

 Cook the eggs any style you like and if you add bacon to this meal, use some of the bacon drippings to cook the fish in for additional flavor.
 We cooked up some of those famous Idaho potatoes to go with this meal.

 J.R.
-Simplot, the Potato King – he may not have invented the French Fry potato but the founder of the Idaho potato business helped make them a staple of the American diet.
-He is credited with pioneering the first frozen French fry back in the late 1940s and was a major supplier to McDonalds, Burger King and Wendy’s.
+Simplot, the Potato King, may not have invented the French Fry potato but the founder of the Idaho potato business helped make them a staple of the American diet.
+He is credited with pioneering the first frozen French fry back in the late 1940s and was a major supplier to McDonalds, Burger King and Wendy's.

 Be sure to check out my video tip on How I Flip Fish Filets.

 - Cleaning the fish: We cleaned the fish just after we caught them by gutting them, cutting off the gills, removing the scales and most importantly, scraping off the blood line from the backbone.

 - Rinse the fish under cold water and pat dry with a paper towel.
 Drying will prevent the fish from steaming when you cook it.